D-DOT Route #93

 |

 of DDOT's Michigan and Jefferson routes.
-As
+As a

-a result, the combined #93 Gratiot–Michigan
+result, the combined #93 Gratiot–Michigan and

-and #97 Woodward–Jefferson routes were
+#97 Woodward–Jefferson routes were separated.

 The cooperative agreement between DDOT and

-SMART was canceled after just nine months,
+SMART was canceled after just nine months, after

-after SMART began campaigning to institute a
+SMART began campaigning to institute a suburban

-suburban transit tax to only support suburban
+transit tax to only support suburban bus service.

-bus service.
-Effective Saturday, April 1, 1995,
+Effective Saturday, April 1, 1995, DDOT took back

-DDOT took back the operation of its #25 E.
+the operation of its #25 E. Jefferson and #37

-Jefferson and #37 Michigan routes, while
+Michigan routes, while SMART resumed operation

-Fort Street and John R., which had been
+of its routes along Fort Street and John R., which

-operated by DDOT during the route swapping
+had been operated by DDOT during the route

-project.
-After the termination of the agreement
+swapping project.
+After the termination of the

-and have since remained separate.
+rejoined and have since remained separate.

 © 2007 (PAGE LAST MODIFIED ON 8-25-07)